GamePress

 The Non-Threats

-Aside from the Pokemon that aren't fully evolved, we can rule out Hisuian Goodra, Zygarde 10%, Silvally, Turtonator, Drampa, Flapple, Appletun, Dracozolt, Dracovish, Duraludon, Cyclizar, Tatsugiri, and Walking Wake due to their low Attack, lack of movest-potential, mix of the two, or simply how high the Dragon Type bar has already been set.
+Aside from the Pokemon that aren't fully evolved, we can rule out Hisuian Goodra, Silvally, Dipplin, Drampa, Flapple, Appletun, Dracozolt, Dracovish, Duraludon, Cyclizar, Tatsugiri, and Walking Wake due to their low Attack, lack of movest-potential, mix of the two, or simply how high the Dragon Type bar has already been set.
 Either way, these are Pokemon that generally don't have much potential to succeed in this very competitive Meta.

 And while Eternamax Eternatus shows up on the list above, we will not be looking at it here as it's pretty unrealistic to expect that we'll ever have direct access to this absolute monster.

-The Possible Threats
+The Existing Threats

 • Best Possible Moveset: Dragon Tail + Outrage/Breaking Swipe